gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 }
 ```

-Then, update the `Page` component to fetch and render the data:
+Then, update the `Page` component to fetch and render the data with `useSuspenseQuery`:

 ```tsx !#10-15 src/Page.tsx
 import { useSuspenseQuery } from "@tanstack/react-query";